Before you come into hospital

 As soon as you feel pain, you press the button (or the lever) on the handset.
 This is connected to the PCA machine (or PCA syringe) and you will hear a bleep (with the electronic PCA) to confirm that the machine is working.
 It will then deliver a small amount of painkiller into your drip.
 This acts quickly and also avoids the need for painful injections.

 Does the machine always give painkiller when I press the lever?

-PCAs are generally very safe and can provide good pain relief, which is beneficial to your recovery.
+PCA is generally very safe and can provide good pain relief, which is beneficial to your recovery.
 You will be regularly observed while you are on the PCA.
-It is important only you press the button (or lever), (not relatives or friends), and only for pain from your operation site.
+It is important that only you (not relatives or friends) press the button (or lever) and only for pain from your operation site.

 Will I get addicted?